 That being said, running a Regulation Crowdfunding campaign is very different than conducting a rewards based campaign, especially as it relates to marketing and advertising your offering.
-The SEC is very strict about you can, and can't say when it comes to your talking about your raise.
+The SEC is very strict about what you can, and can't say, when it comes to your talking about your raise.

 What can I say about my raise before my launch?

 NOTHING.
 The SEC is very clear that you cannot make any reference or any indication, posts, or public references of the offering until it is live.
 While you are able to continue normal advertisement of your company or service, the SEC deems any public posts or communication about the offering to be a direct violation of the regulation -- so be extra careful!